Sixers' Plane Broke Down In Washington Monday Night, Team Forced To Ride Bus Back To Philadelphia: Team Source Says

 PHILADELPHIA (CBS/AP) — A team source tells Eyewitness News that the Sixers had to take a bus back to Philadelphia after their plane broke down in Washington, D.C.
 Monday night.
 It’s unclear what caused the plane to break down and we are still waiting to hear from the team about media availability for Tuesday.

 A team source confirms to @CBSPhilly that the Sixers plane did break down and they had to bus back overnight (as tweeted by @JClarkNBCS first).
-Still waiting to hear from the team about media availability today.READ MORE: Philadelphia Man Arrested Following Double Shooting In Norristown
+Still waiting to hear from the team about media availability today.READ MORE: 'It's Freedom': Philadelphia Lifts Most COVID-19 Restrictions; Breath Of Fresh Air For Gyms, Bars, Restaurants

 — Pat Gallen (@PatGallenCBS3) June 1, 2021